 Going to see a psychiatrist?
 Make sure you are ready!
 Before you come in for your first psychiatrist appointment get prepared by answering the following questions.
 If you do this, we will spend less time recreating your history and more time talking about the reasons you have come in for the psychiatric appointment.
 If you are seeing a psychiatrist for the first time try to answer these 16 questions before your appointment.
+You may find it helpful to write down your answers and bring them to the appointment.

 If you haven’t yet found a psychiatrist first read the post: 8 Questions You Need to Ask to Get the Best Psychiatrist!
 This post will also give you tips on how to assess the fit between you and the psychiatrist and make sure it will work for you.